ispyboy/blockly-games-pond-answer/README.md

 # Usage

 Copy the bot code into your Pond game script.
 The bot will automatically:<br/>
-	- Move in safe circular patterns<br/>
+	- Move in safe leaf-like arcs<br/>
 	- Scan for enemies<br/>
 	- Fire when in range<br/>
 	- Back off when needed<br/>